-The Schubert Center for Child Studies is now accepting applications for the Welter-Muzic Undergraduate Research Fellowship in Child Studies program.
-This program supports undergraduate student research in the areas of childhood and adolescence.
+The Schubert Center for Child Studies is now accepting applications for the Welter-Muzic Undergraduate Fellowship in Child Studies.
+This program supports undergraduate student experiential learning and research in the areas of childhood and adolescence.

-At the conclusion of their project, students awarded the Welter-Muzic Undergraduate Research Fellowship in Child Studies will be required to provide a 1-2 page summary of their research and experience which may be used in full or in part by the Schubert Center in publications such as our website and annual report.
+At the conclusion of the their travel or projects, students awarded the Welter-Muzic Undergraduate Fellowship in Child Studies will be required to provide a 1-2 page summary of their research or experience which may be used in full or in part by the Schubert Center in publications such as our website and annual report.
 All projects must be completed and all funds spent prior to graduation.

 *This program is made possible through a generous gift from alumni Christina Welter, MPH, DrPH (CWRU ‘98) and David Muzic, MD (CWRU ’97).
 Welter was a Mann Undergraduate Scholar in Anthropology and Pediatrics, a Mann Fellow (for research in Samoa) and an Eva L. Pancoast Award recipient (for research in Uganda).
 Welter and Muzic valued their undergraduate experiences and wish to provide similar opportunities for current undergraduate students.